by Mick Grummitt and John Clayson

 If you'd like to read more about the accident at Conington South on 15th December 1961 the Ministry of Transport's official accident report is here.
-An article, Smash in Fog, written about the accident by Stanley Hall was published in Steam World No. 257 (November 2008), (pages 30-35).
+An article written about the accident by Stanley Hall, Smash in Fog, was published in Steam World No. 257 (November 2008), (pages 30-35).

 There is a webpage about Conington South signal box here.

 ... and a track layout and signalling diagram said to be of about 1960 here.
 However it appears to represent the arrangement after the accident, the Up home signal being a shown as colour light signal capable of giving a 'call-on' aspect, which was lacking on the semaphore signal which was in place when the accident occurred.
 This may have contributed to the cause of the initial collision.
 In his report the Inspecting Officer wrote: I hope that it will be possible for the call-on signals to be provided on this section as soon as possible and in any case before next winter's fog season.
 In the diagram Wood Walton signal box has been replaced by Wood Walton IBS (Intermediate Block Signal).